vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 ## Abstract

 This thesis presents a comprehensive empirical study comparing the Muon optimizer (Momentum Orthogonalized by Newton-Schulz) against the widely-used Adam optimizer for training Mixture-of-Experts (MoE) transformer models.
+This work also analyzes the design philosophy of novel optimizers and employs systematic ablations to deconstruct their behavior, providing insights into the optimizer design process itself.
 Through systematic hyperparameter optimization spanning 45+ experiments, optimal configurations for both optimizers are identified, and a fair performance comparison is provided.
 This systematic analysis reveals fundamental design principles for neural network optimizers, particularly regarding the interplay between learning rates, momentum, and second-order curvature information.

 Key findings demonstrate that Muon achieves 7% better validation loss (5.16 vs 5.55) compared to fully-optimized Adam at 500 training steps, with an even more pronounced 15% improvement (5.72 vs 6.73) at early training stages (200 steps).
 Critically, it is discovered that Muon exhibits substantially different optimization dynamics than Adam: it requires learning rates 70× higher (0.07 vs 0.001), tolerates a 30× wider range of learning rates, benefits from cosine learning rate schedules while Adam prefers constant rates, and requires warmup while Adam performs better without it.